San Diego Commercial DUI Defense Attorneys

 - We have more than 30 years of experience.

 - We are led by a board-certified criminal law specialist.

-With hundreds of cases under our belts, we are more than prepared to take on your charges.
-Contact us today to set up a free consultation!
+With hundreds of cases under our belts, we are more than prepared to take on your San Diego commercial driver DUI charges.
+Contact us at (760) 630-2000 to set up a free consultation!

 When people think of commercial vehicles, they often think of the tractor-trailers lining the highways of California.
 But under the state’s commercial driver DUI law, other types of vehicles are also included.
 These are:

 - A double trailer

 - Passenger vehicles that carry more than ten people, including the driver